Unbalanced subtrees in binary rooted ordered and un-ordered trees: Caterpillars in permutations

-Next proposition describes how caterpillars are realized inside permutations avoiding the pattern $132$.
-It is interesting to see that the presence of such particular subtrees is connected to the property of avoiding the pattern $231$.
+The next proposition describes how caterpillars look like in permutations avoiding the pattern $132$.
+It is interesting to see that the presence of such particular subtrees is linked to the property of avoiding the pattern $231$.